alicemunsal/dohex/DoHex.md

 A component can represent a part of our domain (user, invoice, order, shipping, etc.), or be part of our infrastructure ( authentication, log, email etc.), or be an integration point to a third-party system, (payment api, crm api etc).

-Software architecture is often expressed as a set of diagrams that don’t reflect the reality of what’s happening in the code.
+Software architecture is often expressed as a set of diagrams.
 In the design phase, we draw bunch of boxes and lines to create architectural view of our software, but in the end
 Layered vs Component based graphics
 Code doest reflect design